Foreign Assets Schedule in Income tax return

 Residents with foreign assets and income must provide a comprehensive and accurate list of their foreign bank accounts, assets, and any income received from abroad.
 The tax authorities use this information to ensure tax compliance and prevent tax evasion.
 Also they always cross check information provided by you and information available with them.

-Nature of foreign assets to report:
+Nature of foreign assets to report in ITR:

 ➢ Table A1 – Foreign depository accounts